Information for general practitioners

 The procedure itself is usually well tolerated, although some people have some mild discomfort during and immediately after the swab has been taken.
 Rarely, minor bleeding is noted for a short while afterwards.

-What will the anal Pap test result be?
+What will the anal swab test result be?

 The result will be one of:

-1. Technically inadequate – this is usually because there are not enough cells in the specimen for the cytologist to confidently make a diagnosis
+- Technically inadequate – this is usually because inhibitors are present in the specimen or the internal controls fail to identify human cells

-Caution is required in the interpreting of anal Pap results.
-The sensitivity and specificity are typically around 60%.
-It is important to note that this test does not reliably detect cancer - if you have any concerns, then please refer urgently for a specialist opinion.
+Caution is required in the interpreting of anal swab results.
+It is important to note that this test does not reliably detect cancer - if you have any concerns, (especially if the patient is symptomatic) then please refer urgently for a specialist opinion.

 If you suspect that your patient is at very high risk of anal cancer, they may be referred to the Dysplasia and Anal Cancer Services (DACS), IBAC, Level 4 Xavier Building, at St. Vincent's Hospital, Sydney.
 Your patient will need a referral letter.
 However, if the matter is urgent, please ring (02) 8382 3707.